ProfessionalMate/deb/README.md

-This is an application for instruction purpose.
+Welcome to RoR App for instruction